Sayyida al Hurra: Governor of Tétouan

 An intelligent woman, Al Hurra learned much whilst assisting her husband in his business affairs.
 She was a de facto vice-governor, with her husband entrusting the reins of power to her each time he made a trip outside the city.
 When he died in 1515, the population, who had become accustomed to seeing her exercise power, accepted her as a governor of Tétouan, giving her the title of al-Hurra.
 A (central) power vacuum emerged amidst the Moors influx into Morocco, meanwhile the city of Tétouan blossomed under its new citizens, leading to the creation of its own administration.
 From Tétouan al-Hurra held a strategic position not only for helping Moorish refugees, but also in enabling the city to become a privateering hub.

 Spanish and Portuguese sources describe al-Hurra as "their partner in the diplomatic game".
-Some historians believe that the unusual "degree of acceptance of al Hurra as a ruler" could be attributed to "Andalusian familiarity with female inheriting power from monarch families in Spain such as Isabella I of Castile."
+The acceptance of al-Hurra's rule cannot be explained solely by Andalusian traditions regarding female authority and inheritance.
+Her political skill, diplomatic influence, and successful leadership of Tetouan likely played an important role in consolidating and maintaining her legitimacy among her subjects."
 Others believe that al-Hurra succeeded as governor because she was "the undisputed leader of pirates of the western Mediterranean".
 According to the Moroccan historian Muhammad Ibn Azzuz Hakim she was ‘the only woman to have held sovereign power in Morocco".

 In 1541, she accepted a marriage proposal from Ahmed al-Wattasi, a Sultan of the Moroccan Wattasid dynasty, who traveled from Fez to Tétouan to marry her.
 Her marriage with him was the only recorded instance of a Moroccan king marrying outside of his capital.
 This occurred because al-Hurra was not ready to give up her role as ruler of Tétouan or even to leave the city for the marriage ceremony, forcing al-Wattasi to come to her.
 Although she gained political support through this new alliance, Sayyida al-Hurra insisted on showing everybody that she was not going to give up governing Tétouan despite being married to the Sultan.
 Besides the unique choice for the location of their marriage ceremony, it was an uncommon practice for a man to marry a widowed woman.
 It was her power, resources, and diplomatic expertise to help strengthen unity in the northern region, that offered the sultan security.

 Sayyida al-Hurra lived a life of adventure and romance.
 She appointed her brother Moulay Ibrahim as vizier to Ahmed al-Wattasi, Sultan of Fez, and this placed the Rashidis as major players in the effort to unify Morocco against the fast-growing powers of Spain and Portugal.